Investigation of Clinical Trials Unveils Data Fabrication

 How a South Korean Study Almost Beat the System

 Studies have shown that 1.9% of scientists have admitted to fabricating data.
 Up to 33.7% acknowledged using questionable research practices.
 When it comes to admission rates, the percentages are even higher: 14.2% admit to falsification, while 72% acknowledge using questionable research practices.
-Among the many reasons for this are the desire to gain notoriety, increase publications and readership, gain a professional or academic position, and secure funding.
+Among the many reasons for this are the desire to gain fame, increase publications and readership, gain a professional or academic position, and secure funding.

 One example of beating the system is a case where South Korean researchers were able to submit a paper even after Carlisle rejection owing to serious flaws in the data.
 In 2012, South Korean researchers submitted a study to Anesthesia & Analgesia.
 This study looked at how facial muscle tone could indicate the best time to insert breathing tubes into a patient’s throat.
 Inconsistencies in the study led to rejection.
 However, it was then submitted to Carlisle’s journal Anaesthesia, but with different patient data.
 He remembered the paper and rejected it again.
 However, this was not the end.
 Surprisingly, Carlisle soon saw the study published in in the European Journal of Anaesthesiology.
 The data was the same.
 The results were the same.
 So, Carlisle contacted the journal’s editor and told them about the study’s past rejections.
 This led to the retraction of the study due to inconsistencies in the data and misrepresentation of results.